dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed of two triangles.
+The size and position is determined by the x1,y1,x2,y2,x3,y3 co-ordinates which are determined by the offsets.

 The three parameters per letter:
   * `size` : radius of the second circle
+  * `offsetx` : x2 co-ord of the first triangle
+  * `offsety` : y2 co-ord of the first triangle
+  * `offsetx2` : x3 co-ord of the first triangle
+  * `offsety2` : y3 co-ord of the first triangle
+  * `offset2x` : x2 co-ord of the second triangle
+  * `offset2y` : y2 co-ord of the second triangle
+  * `offset2x2` : x3 co-ord of the second triangle
+  * `offset2y2` : y2 co-ord of the second triangle
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `xoffset` : x1 co-ord of the second triangle relative to the first triangle's x1
-  * `offsety` : y offset of the second circle relative to the first one
+  * `yoffset` : y1 co-ord of the second triangle relative to the first triangle's y1